North Bethesda, MD

 1998 to Present

-Freelance writer and editor of articles and books on subjects such as science policy, economics, politics, biomedical research results, disease-funding controversies, conflict of interest, biomedical ethics, genomics.
+Freelance writer and editor of articles and books on subjects such as science policy, economics, politics, biomedical research results, biomedical ethics, genomics.
 Experienced in transforming technical scientific reports into language accessible to lay readers.
-Recent clients included National Cancer Institute (helping plan series on basic research contributions to health), National Institutes of Health Office of the Director (wrote Genomics chapter for 1st and 2nd NIH Biennial Reports to Congress), National Human Genome Research Institute, NIH Clinical Research Ethics Dept., Science, Scientific American, SAGE Analytica.
-Recent editing projects included The Oxford Textbook of Medical Research Ethics, published by Oxford University Press, Healthcare, Guaranteed, by Ezekiel J. Emanuel, published by Basic Books, and 2nd edition of Ethical and Regulatory Aspects of Clinical Research, to be published by Johns Hopkins University Press.
+Recent clients included National Human Genome Research Institute, National Cancer Institute (helping plan series on basic research contributions to health), National Institutes of Health Office of the Director (wrote Genomics chapter for 1st and 2nd NIH Biennial Reports to Congress), NIH Clinical Research Ethics Dept., Science, Scientific American, University of Oklahoma Press.
+Recent editing projects included The Oxford Textbook of Medical Research Ethics, published by Oxford University Press, Healthcare, Guaranteed, by Ezekiel J. Emanuel, published by Basic Books, and 2nd edition of Ethical and Regulatory Aspects of Clinical Research, published by Johns Hopkins University Press.

 1989 to 1997